mifi/lossless-cut/README.md

 - [Featured in the Console newsletter](https://console.substack.com/p/console-93)
 - [Hacker News](https://news.ycombinator.com/item?id=33969490)
+- Are you using LosslessCut for some interesting project and want your link here?
+Reach out!

 ## Attributions
 - App icon made by [Dimi Kazak](http://www.flaticon.com/authors/dimi-kazak "Dimi Kazak") from [www.flaticon.com](http://www.flaticon.com "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")